dqops/dqo/docs/checks/table/custom_sql/sql-aggregate-expression-on-table.md

 # sql aggregate expression on table data quality checks

-Table-level check that calculates a given SQL aggregate expression and compares it with a maximum accepted value.
+A table-level check that calculates a given SQL aggregate expression and compares it with a maximum accepted value.

 ___